 - In 3 hours the matter becomes more interesting because you can also see additional paintings and sculptures, as well as the luxurious apartments of Napoleon III

-As the most visited museum in the world, the crowds at the Louvre can be overwhelming.
+As the most visited museum in the world, the crowds at the Louvre can get overwhelming.
 The best times to visit the Louvre are Wednesday and Friday evenings, which is when the museum is open until 9:45 pm.
 Also, if you can avoid going during high season, all the better.

 If an evening visit doesn't fit into your itinerary, I would recommend going a little later, once the big tour groups have left.